pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 and review /dev/shm "used" column.

 ## **Drawbacks**
-* Additional layer of batch_workers is required, somewhat increasing flow compexity.
+* Additional layer of batch_workers is required, somewhat increasing flow complexity.
 * Number of workers required for the same TPT increases by num_batches_workers (by default: num_batch_workers = prefetch_factor = 2).